Three-body interaction effects on the ground state of one-dimensional anyons: Introduction

-$\theta_c$ being the critical angle.
 In Fig. \ref{fig11}, the evolution of the estimator $\Delta S_{LK}$ with the statistical angle is shown for an anyon chain with $\rho=1$, and $L=256$.
 When $\theta=0$, the ground state is a superfluid, because the $\rho=1$ Mott insulator lobe does not exist for bosons under local three-body interactions.
 Therefore, the estimator will be equal to $ln (2)/6$, and it remains at this point for non-zero values of the statistical angle, indicating that there is a range of values of $\theta$ for which the ground state is a superfluid.
 However, from a given critical angle the estimator collapses to zero within a short range.
 After that, the estimator remains constant at zero, indicating that the ground state is now a Mott insulator one.
 Regardless of the hopping parameter, we see that the estimator clearly shows us the quantum phase transition from a superfluid to a Mott insulator state.
 Note that the superfluid region becomes greater and the shape of the curve becomes sharper as the hopping increases, although at the thermodynamic limit the shape of the curve will be a step function, according to the expression Eq. (\ref{stimator1}).
 The critical point corresponds to the greatest value of $\theta$, for which the estimator is equal to $ln (2)/6$, and we obtain that the position of the critical angle moves to greater values as the hopping grows (see inset of Fig. \ref{fig11}).
+We use the above procedure to determinate the critical points due to we do not know \textit{a priori} the order of the transition and that the phase diagram show in Fig. \ref{fig10} suggest that the transition is not the Kosterlitz-Thouless type, which prevents us from using the gap-scaling analyses, which led to the most accurate determination of the critical point in Bose-Hubbard model~\cite{Carrasquilla-PRA13,Dalmonte-PRB15}.
+An alternative way to estimate the critical points is calculating the Luttinger-liquid parameter, which is a very expensive numerical way to determinate the critical points~\cite{Clay-PRB99}.